 In the arid Sky Islands, water is a precious resource for all life.
-We envision a future where clean water flows and is available to people, native plants, and wildlife throughout the Sky Island region.
-Core to this vision is a network of flowing springs and streams across the Sky Islands that are reliably accessible to migrating wildlife and sustain vibrant communities of native plants and animals.
+We envision a future where clean water flows and is available to people, plants, and wildlife throughout the region.
+Core to this vision is a network of flowing springs and streams across the Sky Islands that are reliably accessible to migrating wildlife and sustaining vibrant communities of native plants and animals.

 Springs are oases of life.
 They offer animals a place to drink and are home to a vast diversity of plants and animals, some of which are only found at springs.
 Although springs are abundant in this arid region, they are poorly documented and little studied.
 Lack of information on their location, how they are used, and their condition hinders their protection and stewardship.
 Springs suffer from extensive human modification and are among the most threatened ecosystems.
 Increasing human demand for water, combined with climate change impacts from less precipitation, warmer temperatures, and more intense fires, threaten springs and pose significant conservation challenges for spring and riparian habitats.

 We protect, enhance, and sustain springs and spring habitats through science-driven conservation.
 There are nearly 4,000 known springs in the Sky Island region of southern Arizona and likely the same number or more in Sonora.
 We’re working with volunteers and partners to continually measure the health of springs and mobilize community conservation action to protect springs and their watersheds for future generations.
 Our approach is to:

 - Work with volunteer community scientists and partners to map and document the health of springs to understand where water sources are most vulnerable to disturbance and depletion.

 - Inventory the biodiversity of plants and animals that rely on spring habitats.